tztsai/toygrad/README.md

 # Toych

-State-of-the-art deep learning framework.
-Just kidding 🤣🤣
+Deep learning framework built from scratch.

 ## How to play